zuberalam007/freelance-contract/README.md

 Just like a parking ticket, you cannot transfer this contract to anyone else without our permission.
 This contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.

-Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of Delhi courts.
+Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of New Delhi courts.

 ###The dotted line